Median nerve palsy: Diagnosis

 Because lesions to different areas of the median nerve produce similar symptoms, clinicians perform a complete motor and sensory diagnosis along the nerve course.
 Decreased values of nerve conduction studies are used as indicators of nerve compression and may aid in determining the localization of compression.

 Palpation above the elbow joint may reveal a bony consistency.
 Radiography images may show an abnormal bony spur outgrowth (supracondyloid process) just proximal to the elbow joint.
 Attached fibrous tissue (Struthers' ligament) may compress the median nerve as it passes underneath the process.
 This is also known as supracondylar process syndrome.
 Compression at this point may also occur without the bony spur; in this case, aponeurotic tissue found at the location of where Struthers' ligament should be is responsible for the compression.

 If patients mention reproduction of symptoms to the forearm during elbow flexion of 120–130 degrees with the forearm in maximal supination, then the lesion may be localized to the area underneath the lacertus fibrosus (also known as bicipital aponeurosis).
 This is sometimes misdiagnosed as elbow strain and medial or lateral epicondylitis.

 A lesion to the upper arm area, just proximal to where motor branches of forearm flexors originate, is diagnosed if the patient is unable to make a fist.
 More specifically, the patient's index and middle finger cannot flex at the MCP joint, while the thumb usually is unable to oppose.
 This is known as hand of benediction or Pope's blessing hand.
 Another test is the bottle sign—the patient is unable to close all their fingers around a cylindrical object.

 Carpal tunnel syndrome (CTS) is caused by compression of the median nerve as it passes under the carpal tunnel.
-Nerve conduction velocity tests through the hand are used to diagnosis CTS.
+Nerve conduction velocity tests through the hand are used to diagnose CTS.
 Physical diagnostic tests include the Phalen maneuver or Phalen test and Tinel's sign.
 To relieve symptoms, patients may describe a motion similar to "shaking a thermometer", another indication of CTS.